psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 ---

-8. **Final Design**
+8. **Final Design** @jtalik
-- Summarize your final design – this is the first half of the climax of your talk
+- Summarize your final design â€“ this is the first half of the climax of your talk

 ##### Slides: